statping/statping/dev/README.md

 ``` go
 func InsertSampleData() error
 ```
-InsertSampleData will create the example/dummy services for a brand new Statup installation
+InsertSampleData will create the example/dummy services for a brand new Statping installation